djamel96/Users_manager/README.md

 The estimated time for completing this project is 4 days.

-Feel free to reach out if you have any questions or need further assistance during the development process.
+Feel free to reach out if you have any questions or need further assistance during the evaluation process.

-Happy coding!
+Happy reviewing!